Swedish Partnership Programme

 There are some steps that you need to complete before being able to send in an actual application to the Swedish Partnership Programme.
 The steps are to ensure that your organization fulfil ForumCiv's eligibility and membership requirements and that the application you submit is relevant for the Swedish Partnership Programme.

-Note that you will this information in detail in the Procedures Manual for Partners.
+Note that you will find this information in detail in the Procedures Manual for Partners.

-- You are a member of ForumCiv OR have applied for membership by the time of the pre-registration window.
+2. You are a member of ForumCiv OR have applied for membership by the time of a pre-registration window.

-- You have been assessed and approved as eligible by the time of the pre-registration window.
+3. You are eligible to apply for funds OR have applied for eligible by the time of a pre-registration window.

-- You register for an application window during a pre-registration window.
+4. You register for an application window during the pre-registration window.

 SPP's April window

-- Organisations that seek to apply for the April window register their intent on ForumCiv's Organisation Portal during the pre-registration window between 1/1 2024 and 1/2 2024.
+• Organisations that seek to apply for the April window register their intent in ForumCiv's grant management system Civis during the pre-registration window between 1/1 2024 and 1/2 2024.

-- The April window is open for Partnership Pilot Funding with intended start June-July 2024.
+• The April window is open for Partnership Pilot Funding and Medium Partnership Funding with intended start June-July 2024.

 SPP's October window

-- Organisations that want to apply for the October window register their intent on ForumCiv's Organisation Portal during the pre-registration window between 1/5 2023 and 1/6 2023.
+• Organisations that want to apply for the October window register their intent on ForumCiv's grant management system Civis during the pre-registration window between 1/5 2024 and 1/6 2024.

 Contact your Programme Officer or sokabidrag@forumciv.org for questions.